 What causes Stitch?

-Liver, spleen, stomach, small intestine and colon form a weight of several kilograms and are attached by ligaments to the diaphragm.
+Ligaments attach liver, spleen, stomach, small intestine and colon form weight of several kilograms and to the diaphragm to the diaphragm.
 The impact of every step forces the inner organs to move downwards.
 The diaphragm moves up and down as you breathe.
-Maximum stress occurs when your lungs are empty of air and you strike the ground with your foot.
-Stitch occurs most often on the right-hand side and this may be due to the fact the liver, being the heaviest organ, is attached to the right side of the diaphragm.
+Maximum stress occurs when your lungs are empty of air, and you strike the ground with your foot.
+Stitch occurs most often on the right-hand side, and this may be due to the fact the liver, being the heaviest organ, is attached to the right side of the diaphragm.
 While the pain of a stitch is usually felt just below the ribs, some athletes report a stabbing sensation at the tip of the shoulder blade or even as high as the shoulder.
 Shoulder pain can convince some athletes that they are having a heart attack.
-A quick way to tell if it is stitch or a heart attack is to lie down on your back with your hips and legs elevated.
+A quick way to tell if it is a stitch or a heart attack is to lie down on your back with your hips and legs elevated.
 If you have a stitch, the pain should be relieved almost immediately.

 What to do about it